 2. Create your own shade.

 “I need total darkness to sleep, so I always travel with a blackout eye mask,” Gragg says.
 Other comforting things to consider bringing: lavender lotion or essential oil, and warm, cozy socks.

 3. Pick a window seat.

 It’s easier than trying to fall asleep on a neck pillow while basically sitting upright.
 This way, says Greg Geronemus, co-C.E.O. of New York-based tour company SmarTours, you can also control your light exposure.
 “I use either a blanket or a pillow as a cushion against the side of the plane,” says Geronemus.

 4. Dress comfy.

-Light, loose fitting clothing is the key.
-"Sure some people like to be fashion plates, but my view is sweats or loose-fitting sweaters, loose jeans, comfortable socks work best.
-Also an eye mask and ear plugs, or a good pair of noise-cancelling earbuds tends to block out the noise and the light, further aiding me in slumber," says says Andy Abramson, who was named "Business Traveler of the Year" last year by Business Traveler Magazine.
+Light, loose-fitting clothing is the key.
+“Sure some people like to be fashion plates, but my view is sweats or loose-fitting sweaters, loose jeans, comfortable socks work best.
+Also an eye mask and earplugs, or a good pair of noise-canceling earbuds tends to block out the noise and the light, further aiding me in slumber,” says Andy Abramson, who was named “Business Traveler of the Year” last year by Business Traveler Magazine.

 5. Don’t cross your legs.

 When you cross your legs, you can restrict blood flow and increase your chances of a blood clot, says Geronemus.
 Or, it could cause you pain when you awake.

 Reclining your chair will help ease some of the pressure on your lower spine, says Geronemus.
 With less pressure on your back, it’ll be easier to fall asleep.